Straw Hats' Jolly Roger: Responses

 The Government of Indonesia, especially the leading figures from People's Consultative Assembly, called the flag a threat to the national unity of Indonesia and declared it a symbol of treason and sedition.
 Various government institutions, such as the Banten regional police, attempted to ban the flag.
 Meanwhile, the deputy speaker of DPR Sufmi Dasco Ahmad and West Java governor Dedi Mulyadi found no problem with its raising.
 Minister of State Secretariat Prasetyo Hadi said that President Prabowo had no issues with protesters raising the flag and considered it as freedom of speech, but urged people not to "compare it to, tarnish it, or put it in conflict with the Red and White flag".

 The Guardian described the flag as "a symbol of defiance and hope for gen Z protesters" which has "resonated across borders".
 Tokoro Ikuya (床呂郁哉), professor of Tokyo University of Foreign Studies who studies Japanese popular culture, indicated that the flag serves as "an icon conveys a message that could be understood beyond minor different positions".
-Animanga expert Andrea Horbinski remarked that the flag was a natural uniting symbol, as due to the series' popularity, Gen Z protesters knew that other protesters would be familiar with the symbol.
+Animanga expert Andrea Horbinski remarked that the flag was a natural uniting symbol, since Gen Z protesters knew that protesters would be familiar with it due to the series' popularity.